Mohdmaazekram/Email-automation/README.md

 * Send Email: Sends the email to a list of recipients using Gmail’s SMTP server.

-* Error Handling: Includes error handling for both the main process and the email sending step, printing error messages if something goes wrong.
+* Error Handling: Includes error handling for both the main process and the email sending step, printing error messages if something goes wrong./n

----\n
+---

 **Steps to Send Automatic Emails Using Python**